 If you’re charged with managing expenses in your department, there’s an easier way to track invoices than combing through your email every month.
-IFTTT can help go through your email, and log expenses for you in a Google Sheets document.
+IFTTT can help go through your email or a photo folder in your smartphone, and log expenses for you in a Google Sheets document.

 If your team uses Microsoft, there’s a suite that can be used to create automation strategies for museums.

 Delegation is critical when working with a team, but sometimes explaining the process of a task can feel more tedious than completing the task yourself.
 Don’t let this stop you from delegating to other members of your team.
-Instead, create an easy video library of tasks and your process by opening a screen capture tool like QuickTime Player.
+Instead, create an easy video library of tasks and your process by opening a screen capture tool like OBS Studio.
 Record yourself completing the tasks, and either speak through the steps or add in notes over the recording to help the viewer understand what the steps are, and why you’re doing them.
-That way, anytime a member of your team is looking to add to their skillset, you can simply direct them to a pre-recorded video-manual to help walk through the task.
+That way, anytime a member of your team is looking to add to their skill set, you can simply direct them to a prerecorded video manual to help walk through the task.

-Build Micro-Habits that Support Your Newly Automated Systems
+3. Build Micro Habits that Support Your Newly Automated Systems

 When you’re putting new systems in place, give yourself a small push to get the most out of what you’ve built.
 Take a moment to think about how your new system can work harder for you.
 If you’ve implemented automated invoice tracking for your email, create the habit of also snapping a quick picture of printed invoices you receive while traveling for work and emailing them to yourself, so that your paper receipts can also be tracked.
 If you’ve begun to create a how-to-video-library, make sure to save each video with a title that explains what the video is about.
 Small habits can help to maximize the potential of your new processes, and can quickly catch on and influence members of your team to begin building helpful micro-habits of their own.

-Automation doesn’t happen by happy-accident.
+Automation doesn’t happen by happy accident.
 It’s a product of intentional strategy and a little elbow grease.
-By building an overview of your department’s tasks, and brainstorming how to automate the tedious pieces, you can build the habit of continued automation over time.
-By creating and maintaining a set of well-oiled-automation-machines, your department will be able to refocus your strategy on collections care, and maybe find some time for an extra coffee break.
+By building an overview of your department’s tasks (with an online task management tool), and brainstorming how to automate the tedious pieces, you can build the habit of continued automation over time.
+By creating and maintaining a set of well-oiled automation machines, your department will be able to refocus your strategy on collections care, and maybe find some time for an extra coffee break.

 From updating exhibition checklists, to completing object photography requests, to publishing images and collections data in your online gallery, museum-wide collections workflows can take a long time to sort out, and a process that works for one team may not work for others.
 It’s easy for museums that are collaborating across departments to get their workflow wires crossed, and either miss steps, or make tasks more complex than they need to be.
 Each time you look for solutions, you find a new workflow or functionality that’s meant to make your job easier, but ends in third party software that can’t seem to integrate with your collections management database properly.